"My stomach has been hurting after everything I eat. I'm at a place where everything feels potentially harmful. What should I do?"

 For brunch, you could eat berries and an apple.
 If you eat again two hours later you get an-hour-and-a-half of stomach-clean time.
 If for lunch you eat a salad and some cooked starchy greens (like boiled yams and carrots), it'd take around two hours to digest, so you'd want to wait four hours before eating again.

 If your stomach hurts after apples, citrus fruits, melons, or other fruits, you can eat more leafy greens.
-I know that finding recipes to enjoy leafy greens is challenging (it took me years!) but the good news is that it is not impossible.
+I know that finding recipes to enjoy leafy greens can be challenging (it took me years!).
+The good news is that it is possible.
 In fact, you can start enjoying a safe nutritionally complete raw foods diet within a few days by following one of my meal plans.

 Meal Timing: The surprising importance of when you eat